NICMx/Jool/test/graybox/test-suite/rfc/pktgen.md

 > same flow leave the translator in the same order in which they
 > arrived.

-I have always wondered if it implies the following or not:
+Particularly since IPv6 forwarders are not supposed to mess with fragmentation, I have always wondered if the above implies the following or not:

 > The translator SHOULD NOT move layer 3 payload from one fragment to another.